jazzband/django-revproxy/README.rst

 * Proxies HEAD, GET, POST, PUT, DELETE and OPTIONS methods (not tested with TRACE, CONNECT and PATCH)
 * Copy all http headers sent from the client to the proxied server
 * Copy all http headers sent from the proxied server to the client (except `hop-by-hop`_)
+* Basic URL rewrite
 * Sets the http header REQUEST_USER if the user is logged in Django
 * Handles redirects
-* No external dependencies (uses only Python standard library)
+* No mandatory external dependencies (uses only Python standard library)
+* Apply XSLT transformation in the response (requires Diazo)

 .. _hop-by-hop: http://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html#sec13.5.1